Euro zone bond yields rise, focus on UK gilts, inflation data

 By Stefano Rebaudo

-Sept 29 (Reuters) - Euro zone government bond yields rose on Thursday as German data shifted the focus of investors to surging inflation as they resumed selling gilts after the Bank of England (BoE) stepped in to quell a storm in the UK market.
+Sept 29 (Reuters) - Euro zone government bond yields rose on Thursday as German data shifted the market focus to surging inflation, while gilt investors resumed selling after the Bank of England (BoE) stepped in to quell a storm the day before.

-Analysts were cautious about the BoE measures, arguing that to restore markets’ confidence, the British Treasury needs to announce a credible plan to get debt under control to restore confidence.
+Analysts were cautious about the BoE measures, arguing that to restore markets’ confidence, the British Treasury needs to announce a credible plan to get debt under control.

 Germany's federal statistics office will publish a flash estimate for nationwide September data later Thursday.